What will be the course content of my Air Force ROTC classes?

 Do I have to attend VSU to attend its detachment?

-No. We have cross-town agreements with Embry-Riddle Aeronautical University (Moody AFB campus), Park University (Moody AFB campus), and Georgia Military College (Valdosta and Moody AFB campuses).
+No. We have cross-town agreements with Embry-Riddle Aeronautical University (Moody AFB campus), Park University (Moody AFB campus).
 These agreements allow students from these schools to attend our detachment and be commissioned into the Air Force.

 Does the AFROTC scholarship pay room and board?